 The call for more agility is not new.
 Agile made the news with one success story after the next long before the pandemic.
-It now begs the questions: Did agile organizations and teams indeed fare better during the pandemic?
-Were they really better equipped to address the manifold challenges?
+It now begs the question: Did agile organizations and teams indeed fare better during the pandemic?
+Were they really better equipped to address the myriad challenges?

 We cannot conclusively answer the question at this point.
 We are sadly nowhere near the end of COVID-19 and its ripple effects.
 We are still trying to fully comprehend the changes and impact of the past few months and everything that is yet to come.
 It will take some time to compile and evaluate the empirical data needed to answer that question accurately.

 However, there is certainly enough anecdotal evidence to illustrate the positive impact of Agile on an organization’s ability to deal with disruptive change and the sudden shock to the system.

 Marie Y. Williams, the Associate Vice Chancellor for HR at NCSU, puts it this way:

 “COVID-19 has certainly changed the way we look at the nature of our work, work schedules, and workspaces.
 Agile has definitely been a godsend to our division during these uncertain and unprecedented times, as we have had to pivot and prototype many different things quickly due to ever changing HR rules and policy guidelines.”
 (June 16, 2020)

 It is not that agile organizations and teams are not affected by the pandemic.
 But their way of working and approaching challenges certainly helped them pivot much quicker and lean into the disruption.